-If you need to give your lawn that first cut of the season only to find the existing blade is no longer in a respectful state to perform the job it was intended for - don’t worry because eSpares can help you out with this problem!
+If you have come to give your lawn that first cut of the season, only to find that the blade is no longer able to cut as it was intended, don’t worry as eSpares can help you out with this problem!

-If the original blade has gone beyond the point of being simply sharpened and you need a new one but have never fitted a new blade, well luckily this guide will show you how.
+If the original blade has gone beyond the point of being simply sharpened, and you need a new one but have never fitted a new blade before, this helpful guide will show you how to do it.

 This video shows an example on how to remove or replace the part on a typical machine, some models may be different but the procedure should be similar.